HHS/TANF-app/docs/User-Research/2020, Fall - Understanding STT Roles, Source of Truth, and Metadata.md

 **Project Impacts**
 - Evaluate whether communication around final reporting deadlines could be delivered automatically by the TANF Data Portal.
-- Update the current process map to include steps for resubmitting TANF reports after deadlines have past.
+- Update the current process map to include steps for resubmitting TANF reports after deadlines have passed.
-- Explore if data submission extensions are always in affect or if it is given with an as needed basis.
 - Explore whether there's value in automating some predictable communications from OFA to grantees that concern data submission deadlines.
 Could these be conveyed directly in the conext of a drafted report?
 In some sort of calendar functionality?

 ### Grantees sometimes have to communicate with ACF to determine transmission status